Tavo and Pembrolizumab in Patients With Stage III/IV Melanoma Progressing on Pembrolizumab or Nivolumab Treatment

 - Have measurable disease based on RECIST v1.1, with at least one anatomically distinct lesion.
 Lesion or lesions must meet all the following baseline criteria:

 - Women of childbearing potential must have negative serum or urine pregnancy test within 72 hours prior to receiving the first study drug administration.
+If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.

 - .
 Able and willing to provide written informed consent and to follow study instructions.